Classification of materials with phonon angular momentum and microscopic origin of angular momentum: Example: broken time-reversal symmetry (class IV)

 Now we consider example of a material from class IV.
-We will consider ferromagnetic bcc-iron, as it is the simplest material in this class.
+We will consider ferromagnetic bcc-iron, as it is one of the simplest materials in this class.
+We computed the force-constant (dynamical) matrix using the density functional perturbation theory, as implemented in the Quantum-ESPRESSO computer package,\cite{espresso} within the PBE approximation.\cite{Perdew_1996} We compute dynamical matrices on a regular $4 \times 4 \times 4$ grid of q-points in the conventional unit cell with two Fe atoms per cell (this would correspond to effectively $5 \times 5 \times 5$ grid of q-points in the primitive unit cell).

 Since bcc-iron has inversion symmetry the phonon angular momentum has to arise from the velocity-force constant matrix $G^{\alpha \beta}_{ij}$, as discussed earlier.
-We evaluate $G^{\alpha \beta}_{ij}$ starting from Eq.~\ref{eq:gij}.
+We evaluate interband part of $G^{\alpha \beta}_{ij}$ starting from Eq.~\ref{eq:gij}.
 Since this expression includes only the occupied states, we can express $G^{\alpha \beta}_{ij}$ in terms of one-electron orbitals $\phi_{{\bm k} n}$ and occupations $f_{{\bm k}n}$,

-We will compute the real-space Berry curvature by finite-difference approach.
+We compute the real-space Berry curvature by finite-difference approach.
 Let us denote with $\phi_{{\bm k}n}$ a one-electron orbital for a system in which all atoms are at ground state locations and $\phi^{i \alpha}_{{\bm k}n}$ is the one where $i$-th atom is displaced by $\Delta$ in Cartesian direction $\alpha$.
 The expression for real-space Berry curvature then becomes,

-Clearly, this expression will revert to Eq.~\ref{eq:gij2} in the limit of occupations at zero temperature.
-However, this expression has an advantage that unlike Eq.~\ref{eq:gij2} it does not assume that states can be labelled with the consistent band label as atoms are displaced.
-In Eq.~\ref{eq:gij3} the sum is done over all states, and since it is manifestly gauge invariant, it therefore doesn't depend on the labelling of bands.
-We calculated Eq.~\ref{eq:gij3} first on a $2 \times 2 \times 2$ supercell (containing 16 Fe atoms) and we use Wannier interpolation\cite{Marzari2012} to get results on an effective $4 \times 4 \times 4$ supercell (containing 128 Fe atoms).
+Clearly, this expression will revert to Eq.~\ref{eq:gij2} in the limit of occupations at zero temperature (in the zero-temperature limit, one can disregard exponents on occupation factors in Eq.~\ref{eq:gij2}).
+However, this expression has an advantage that unlike Eq.~\ref{eq:gij2} it does not assume that states can be labeled with the consistent band label as atoms are displaced.
+In Eq.~\ref{eq:gij3} the sum is done over all states, and since it is manifestly gauge invariant, it therefore doesn't depend on the labeling of bands.